The importance of a solid foundation

 Places in our courses are limited, so we try to work with people who we believe will benefit the most.

 When a course date is set, places are first offered to people who have pre-registered their interest on the course details page.
+You can do this by clicking one of the course dates below.

 A friendly "pathway check" process ensures that only the right people are invited to attend.
 We are committed to getting you the results you expect, and part of our service is guiding people towards long-term success, which includes giving constructive feedback if we feel the course isn't right for them yet.